Mummanajagadeesh/Mummanajagadeesh/README.md

     <p><strong>Systolic Array Matrix Multiplication</strong> – Verilog implementation of matrix multiplication using systolic arrays to enable parallel computation and hardware-level performance optimization.
 Each processing element leverages a Multiply-Accumulate (MAC) unit for core operations.</p>
   </li>
   <li>
-    <p><strong>Multiply-Accumulate Unit</strong> – Uses Booth’s algorithm and a Kogge-Stone adder for efficient signed multiplication and fast parallel addition; other approaches like MBE and CSA are also being explored to boost speed.</p>
+    <p><strong>Hardware Multiply-Accumulate Unit</strong> – Implements and compares 8-bit multipliers and 8-bit adders in synthesizable Verilog, analyzing their area, timing, and power characteristics in MAC datapath architectures.</p>
   </li>
   <li>
     <p><strong>Posit Arithmetic (Python)</strong> – Currently using fixed-point arithmetic; considering Posit as an alternative to IEEE 754 for better precision and dynamic range.
 Still working through the trade-off.</p>